 If you or your child regularly participates in a sport, then you know how important it is to always be wearing protective gear.
 Helmets, kneepads, and shin guards are all common staples, but have you ever stopped to the safety of your teeth?
 Nearly half of all injuries every year that are related to sports occur in or around the face, after.
-Dr. Carmen wants to ensure that your smile stays perfectly protected as you enjoy yourself on the field or court – that’s why he’ll be happy to offer you a custom athletic mouthguard at his Norman, OK office!

 Whether it’s needed due to decay or an injury, having a crown placed is a common staple of dental care that countless patients have experienced over the years.
 However, the process can be a major inconvenience, especially if you have a tight schedule – one appointment for preparation and the placement of clunky temporary crown, and then a second appointment for the permanent crown to be placed.
 In the meantime, your temporary crown might even break or come loose, resulting in another impromptu trip to your local dental office.